bobpeers/Alteryx_SDK_Snowflake_Output/README.md

 ## Requirements

-The tool installs the (https://docs.snowflake.com/en/user-guide/python-connector.html | official Snowflake Connector library)
+The tool installs the official Snowflake Connector library|(https://docs.snowflake.com/en/user-guide/python-connector.html)

 ## Usage
 Configure the tool using the setting for you Snowflake instance.
-Note that the account is the string before __snowflakecomputing.com__
+Note that the account is the string to the left of __snowflakecomputing.com__ in your URL.

 ## Outputs
 The tool has no output.